DevinBayly/Data-Visualization-Team-Examples/README.md

 # Data Analysis Examples
 ## Iso-surface Reconstruction
 ### D. Melanogaster Glial Cell
+Data owner is Dr. Lynne Oland, and Ernesto Hernandez of the University of Arizona Department of Neuroscience.
+Reconstruction and animation done by Christine Deer of UITS Research Technologies Data Visualization Team.
+Shared with permission.
 * Video ([src](https://drive.google.com/file/d/1nWcNAZb27FrBRhQP7XItD23cr3lMUD9r/view?usp=sharing)) of raw data volume and its reconstruction by Imaris can be found here [here](https://youtu.be/mmG_22AdiqI) on youtube

 ## Quantification